gravitational/teleport/rfd/00XY-session-locking.md

 ### Propagation within a Teleport cluster

-For the purposes of lock detection and evaluation, the `Lock` resource will be propagated using the cache system to all Teleport roles/services.
+Instead of relying on the main cache system for lock propagation, every cluster component (Teleport process) will be initialized with its own local lock-specific watcher.
+Such a `LockWatcher` will be used to report connection/staleness issues to the caller while attempting to reestablishing a connection to the auth server in the background (similar to as already performed by `services.ProxyWatcher`).

-An `auth.AccessPoint` wrapper will be introduced that makes the getters return a `trace.ConnectionProblem` for stale data.
-The wrapper will be parametrized by a duration that defines the maximum failure period after which the data are considered stale.
+It will be parametrized by a duration that defines the maximum failure period after which the data are to be considered stale.
+If this tolerance interval is exceeded while performing such reloads, the fallback mode described below is employed until a healthy connection is reestablished.

-`LockTarget` will be convertible into a filter for `types.WatchKind`, allowing the creation of watchers that match specific contexts.
-The `GetLocks` method should also accept `LockTarget`s as filters.
+`LockWatcher` will keep a single connection to the auth server for the purpose of monitoring the `Lock` resources.
+It will in turn allow derived watchers ("lock watcher subscriptions") which can be configured by a list of `LockTarget`s.

 ### Fallback mode

-If the "strict" cache returns an error indicating stale data, there is a decision to be made about whether to rely on the last known locks.
+If `LockWatcher` returns an error indicating stale data, there is a decision to be made about whether to rely on the last known locks.
 There will be two levels on which to determine this decision.

 1. If a lockable transaction involves a user and the user's certificate has an extension named `teleport-lock-fallback`, the transaction is locked out based on the extension's value which comes from the user's RBAC role: